 As always, we suggest you ask your travel advisor for advice about protecting your investment.
 You’ve nothing to lose – and a lot to gain – by using a well-informed travel advisor.
 In fact, you will often get equal or better rates from a travel advisor, plus possible perks that you may not receive by going direct to the river cruise lines.

-River Cruising Guarantee Highlights (Emerald Waterways & Scenic)
+River Cruising Guarantee Highlights (Emerald Cruises & Scenic)

 You’ll be automatically covered once you commence your cruise for any delays or cancellations that occur due to weather, natural disasters, mechanical breakdowns or strikes.
 There’s nothing extra to pay.
 In the event that a claim is required, instead of the industry standard of future cruise credits, you will be refunded in cash.